 For more complex datasets or frequent conversions, Power Query can be used.

-STEP 1: Select your data and go to Data > From Table/Range.
+STEP 1: Select your data.
+Go to the Data tab and then select From Table/Range.

-STEP 2: In Power Query Editor, select the column with milliseconds.
+STEP 2: In Power Query Editor, select the column containing the values in milliseconds.

 STEP 3: Go to Add Column > Custom Column.